Dr. J. Scott Johnson

-Professor of Political Science with St. John's University since 1992.
+Professor of Political Science with The College of Saint Benedict/Saint John's University since 1992.

 B.A., Carleton College, 1983;

 Director, CSB/SJU London Fine Arts Program, Fall 2008

 Policy Fellow, Humphrey Institute Policy Forum.
 2001-2002

 Fulbright Senior Scholar, University of West Bohemia, Plzen, Czech Republic.
 2000